-Dermatitis herpetiformis (DH) is a rare but persistent immunobullous disease that has been linked to coeliac disease (American spelling celiac), a gluten-sensitive enteropathy.
+Dermatitis herpetiformis is a rare but persistent immunobullous disease that has been linked to coeliac disease (the American spelling is celiac), a gluten-sensitive enteropathy.

 The name herpetiformis is derived from the tendency for blisters to appear in clusters, resembling herpes simplex.
-However, DH is not due to viral infection.
+However, dermatitis herpetiformis is not due to viral infection.

-The following conditions may affect patients with DH, especially when it is associated with coeliac disease:
+The following conditions may affect patients with dermatitis herpetiformis, especially when it is associated with coeliac disease:

-*The risk of NHL is increased among DH patients.
+*The risk of NHL is increased among dermatitis herpetiformis patients.
 Strict adherence to gluten-free diet reduces this rare but serious long-term complication.

-Patients with DH are commonly offered the same blood tests used for patients with coeliac disease to screen for nutritional deficiencies.
+Patients with dermatitis herpetiformis are commonly offered the same blood tests used for patients with coeliac disease to screen for nutritional deficiencies.
 These include:

 Mild anaemia may be caused by iron or folic acid deficiency (or both) due to malabsorption associated with gluten-sensitive enteropathy.
-Thyroid function tests are usually recommended due to the association between DH and thyroid disease.
+Thyroid function tests are usually recommended due to the association between dermatitis herpetiformis and thyroid disease.

 Borderline results may be difficult to interpret.

 HLA haplotype, a set of DNA variations, testing may reveal HLA-DQ2 or HLA-DQ8.
-This is present in almost all patients with DH (and coeliac disease).
+This is present in almost all patients with dermatitis herpetiformis (and coeliac disease).

-Gluten-free diet for life is strongly recommended in patients with DH, as it:
+Gluten-free diet for life is strongly recommended in patients with dermatitis herpetiformis, as it:

-Dapsone is the treatment of choice for DH, as it usually reduces itch within 3 days.
+Dapsone is the treatment of choice for dermatitis herpetiformis, as it usually reduces itch within 3 days.

 If intolerant or allergic to dapsone, the following may be useful:

-DH usually has good prognosis, with the majority of patients responding well to a strict gluten-free diet and medication.
+Dermatitis herpetiformis usually has a good prognosis, with the majority of patients responding well to a strict gluten-free diet and medication.
 The response rate varies between individuals (days to years).

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.